jina-ai/clip-as-service/server/README.md

-> **Please visit https://github.com/hanxiao/bert-as-service for the latest version.**
+> **This README.md is a mirror for PyPI.
+Please visit https://github.com/hanxiao/bert-as-service/blob/master/README.md for the latest README.md.**
 <h1 align="center">
   bert-as-service
 </h1>